top of page

 *NOTE: I designed the top row of initial UX wireframes while my awesome colleague, Jason, took those designs and ran with them as the Senior Visual Designer on this project.

-SOMETIMES YOU PAVE ANOTHER'S PATH The three month engagement was overall a success in that we delivered a fully-designed Android app that proved our knowledge of their organization and effectively addressed their needs.
-Our work ultimately led to an additional contract being signed for more future work by Deloitte.
-Kroger executives made the decision to hold off on the development of the app itself, at least in the near term, in favor of investing more heavily on their existing RAD, a handheld scanner that was cheaper to build and maintain, and other internally driven projects instead of our Android specific app.
-The door was left open for future collaborations and engagements.
+WORK PAVED THE PATH FOR FUTURE DEVELOPMENT The three month engagement was overall a success!
+We delivered a fully-designed Android app that proved our knowledge of their organization and effectively addressed their needs.
+Our work ultimately led to an additional contract being signed for more future work by Deloitte and another team got brought in to complete the future development of the project.

 bottom of page